 Barefoot Writer is an online magazine subscription also known as Ezine.
 It is founded by Paul Hollingshead, a person who has extensive knowledge in this field.
 They are a part of American Writers Association Inc. Also known as AWAI, it has an A+ rating on Better Business Bureau.

-Barefoot Writer initiative is to make the skillful writers earn cash while working on the laptop.
+Barefoot Writer initiative is to make the skillful writers earn cash while working on the laptop work from home.

 But many articles as posted as Barefoot Writer Scam.